yury-sannikov/react-native-salesforce-restapi/README.md

 2. Go to `node_modules` ➜ `react-native-salesforce-restapi` and add `RNSalesforceRestapi.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNSalesforceRestapi.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

+#### iOS Cocoapods

+1. Add `pod 'react-native-salesforce-restapi', path: '../node_modules/react-native-salesforce-restapi'` to your Podfile
+2. Do `pod install`

 #### Android